shawn-sterling/graphios/README.md

 $\_HOSTGRAPHITEPREFIX
 $\_HOSTGRAPHITEPOSTFIX

-The prepended HOST and SERVICE is just the way nagios works, \_HOSTGRAPHITEPREFIX means it's the \_GRAPHITEPREFIX variable from host configuration.
+The prepended HOST and SERVICE is just the way nagios works,
+\_HOSTGRAPHITEPREFIX means it's the \_GRAPHITEPREFIX variable from host configuration.

-(2) nagios commands
+(3) nagios commands
 -------------------

-There are 2 commands we setup in the nagios.cfg:
+There are 2 commands we setup in the nagios.cfg, which if you used pip or the rpm/deb may have already been setup for you.
+We need:

 graphite\_perf\_service
 graphite\_perf\_host

 Which we now need to define:

 I use include dirs, so I make a new file called graphios\_commands.cfg inside my include dir.
 Do that, or add the below commands to one of your existing nagios config files.

 #### NOTE: Your spool directory may be different, this is setup in step (1) the service_perfdata_file, and host_perfdata_file.